NicolasThiesen/NicolasThiesen/README.md

 - 💪 I'm representing Santa Catarina in the Cloud Computing Competency of the WorldSkills Challenge.
 - 🎓 Studying Analysis and Systems Development in University.
-- 🚩 I’m an AWS Estudent Ambassador.
+- 🚩 I’m an AWS Student Ambassador.
 - 🤔 I’m looking for help with my Open Source Project called BreathPanel ( for Respirators ).

 ## Badges🏅